 Historical background

-Naser Khosro Qobadiani has been described Qazvin as follows in his travelogue in 438 Hijri:
+The famous Persian traveler Naser Khosrow described Qazvin in his travelogue written in 438 Hijri (1046 AD):

-“…there were plenty of gardens, without any wall and barrier to enter there and I saw Qazvin as a pleasant city with good Bazaars but the water was little and the head of city was Alavid”.
+“…there were plenty of gardens, with no walls or barriers to enter them, and I saw Qazvin as a pleasant city with good bazaars, though the water supply was limited.
+The city was under Alavid rule.”

 Some Facts about Qazvin